digsbyt1/TextFileTransferApplication/FTreadme.txt

 This is a simple text file transfer application.

+Configuration Instruction:
+on line 126 and line 210 of the FTthread.java file enter the file path of the directory of the downloadable files.

 The client is allowed to upload and download text files

 to and from the server.
 The application is straight forward.